rowilson/azure-cost-management-pbit/README.md

 # Azure Cost Management Connector for Power BI Template
-This cost management dashboard is an addon to the Azure Cost Management API, you will be able to drill into your Azure costs and analyze them based on your tags.
+This Power BI Template (PBIT) is an accelerator to help you quickly monitor and manage your organization's Azure cost.
+It is designed to import your organization's subscription metadata to augment the cost management tables.
+You will be able to drill into your Azure costs and analyze them based on your tags.

+This templates uses the Azure Cost Management Connector for Power BI Desktop (See Limits below e.g. 1GB PBI Desktop) https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connect-azure-cost-management

+To connect, you must use an Enterprise Administrator account for Enterprise Agreements, or have appropriate permissions at the billing account or billing profile levels for Microsoft Customer Agreements.

 # Latest Version
 v02.11.23

-# Getting Started - Read

-(1) Azure Cost Management Connector for Power BI Desktop (See Limits below e.g. 1GB PBI Desktop) https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connect-azure-cost-management

-To connect, you must use an Enterprise Administrator account for Enterprise Agreements, or have appropriate permissions at the billing account or billing profile levels for Microsoft Customer Agreements.
+# Recommended Azure Cost Management References

-(2) Azure Cost Management API - Data Available through the Connector https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connect-azure-cost-management#data-available-through-the-connector
+(1) Azure Cost Management API - Data Available through the Connector https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connect-azure-cost-management#data-available-through-the-connector

 Cost Management Tables